-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care. - Be sure to read Section 4, Your cost for covered services, for valuable information about how cost-sharing works.
-Also, read Section 9 about coordinating benefits with other coverage, including with Medicare. - The services listed below are for the charges billed by a physician or other healthcare professional for your surgical care.
-See Section 5(c) for charges associated with a facility (i.e. hospital, surgical center, etc.). - YOUR PHYSICIAN MUST GET PRECERTIFICATION FOR SOME SURGICAL PROCEDURES.
-Please refer to the precertification information shown in Section 3 to be sure which services require precertification and identify which surgeries require precertification. - Humana will no longer waive the medical copayments, coinsurance and deductibles for member when original Medicare is the primary payor.
-Applicable member cost share applies when the member has Medicare A and B.

-Benefit Description You Pay

-urgical procedures High Option Standard Option

-A comprehensive range of services, such as: Nothing Nothing
+1010351011415 Important things you should keep in mind about these benefits: • Please remember that all benefits are subject to the brochure and are payable only when we determine • Plan physicians must provide or arrange your car е. • Be sure to read Section 4, Your cost for covered s sharing works.
+Also, read Section 9 about coordined Medicare. • The services listed below are for the charges bille for your surgical care.
+See Section 5(c) for charg center, etc.). • YOUR PHYSICIAN MUST GET PRECERTI PROCEDURES.
+Please refer to the precertification and identities which services require precertification and identities and identities and interview. tion information shown in Sect tion 3 to be sure • Humana will no longer waive the medical copay when original Medicare is the primary payor.
+App member has Medicare A and B. Benefit Description You ı Pay urgical procedures High Option Standard Option A comprehensive range of services, such as: Nothing Nothing Operative procedures Treatment of fractures, including casting • Normal pre- and post-operative care by the surgeon Correction of amblyopin and strabismus Endoscopy procedures Biopsy procedures Removal of tumors and cysts • Correction of congenital anomalies (see Reconstructive surgery) • Surgical treatment for morbid obesity (bariatric surgery).

-Operative procedures

-• Treatment of fractures, including casting

-Normal pre- and post-operative care by the surgeon

-Correction of amblyopin and strabismus

-Endoscopy procedures

-Biopsy procedures

-Removal of tumors and cysts

-Correction of congenital anomalies (see Reconstructive surgery)

-• Surgical treatment for morbid obesity (bariatric surgery).
 (Note: See You need prior plan approval for certain services in Section 3.)
-Some of the requirements that must be met before surgery can be authorized are:

-- Patient is 18 years of age or older

-Body Mass Index of >40, or a Body Mass Index of >35 with associated comorbidity such as:
+Some of the requirements that must be met before surgery can be authorized are: - Patient is 18 years of age or older - Body Mass Index of >40, or a Body Mass Index of >35 with associated comorbidity such as:

-Hypertension

-• Type two diabetes

-Life-threatening cardiopulmonary problems

-Physician's documentation which indicates that you have had unsuccessful attempt(s) with nonoperative medically- supervised weight-reduction program(s)